rxweb/rxweb/docs/reactive-form-validators/validation-decorators/alpha.md

 ---
 title: alpha
 description: Alpha validation decorator will allow only alphabets to be entered.
+It will not allow any digit or special character.
 author: rxcontributorone

 ---